YashPatil999/MavenProjectWithPreparedStatement_22.11.24/README.md

 Student Management Application:

-This project is a Java-based Student Management Application that connects to a MySQL database to perform CRUD (Create, Read, Update, Delete) operations on student records.
+This project is a Java-based Student Management Application that connects to a MySQL database to perform CRUD (Create, Read, Update, Delete) operations using Prepared Statement on student records.
 Below is a detailed explanation of the code and its functionality.

 Code Explanation: